angular/angular/aio/content/guide/form-validation.md

   * If such a control exists _and_ it's been changed ("dirty") _and_ it's invalid, the handler composes a consolidated error message for all of the control's errors.

-Next, the component needs some error messages of course&mdash;a set for each validated property with one message per validation rule:
+Next, the component needs some error messages&mdash;a set for each validated property with one message per validation rule:

 <code-example path="form-validation/src/app/template/hero-form-template2.component.ts" region="messages" title="template/hero-form-template2.component.ts (messages)" linenums="false">